Bellagio (resort): Retail

 Since its opening, the resort has included a high-end retail area known as Via Bellagio.
 Retailers include Armani, Chanel, Fred Leighton, Gucci, Hermès, Prada, and Tiffany & Co.
 It was the first time that such retailers had opened in Las Vegas, as Via Bellagio was the city's first retail center focused on luxury brands.
 Additional retail space was added in the 2004 expansion.

 Attractions

 Fountains of Bellagio

 Fountains of Bellagio is a free musical fountain show performed in the resort's 8.5-acre lake.
 Each show is choreographed to a specific song or track, coming from a variety of musical genres.
 The fountains dance along to match the rhythm of the music, and water shoots as high as 460 feet.
 The fountains are a popular attraction, and among the most photographed places in the United States.
-Stages are occasionally built on the lake to host events, such as musical performances and a portion of the 2022 NFL Draft.
+Stages are occasionally built on the lake to host events, such as musical performances and a portion of the 2022 NFL draft.
+Bellagio has hosted over 240,000 fountain shows as of October 2018.

+The Fountains of Bellagio have experienced interruptions throughout their operation.
+These include a three-day power outage in 2004 and a temporary closure in March 2020 due to the COVID-19 pandemic.
+Technical problems have rarely caused cancellations, with only five reported by 2005.
+In 2012, based on tourist reviews, TripAdvisor recognized the Fountains of Bellagio as one of the "most talked about attractions" globally.
+It was one of 16 attractions featured on the list.
+TripAdvisor's 2013 Travelers' Choice awards bestowed high honors upon the Fountains of Bellagio, naming it the top tourist attraction in the U.S. and placing it among the top 12 globally.